posit-dev/rsconnect-python/README_ADMIN.md

 occurs automatically when an RStudio Connect user visits the content via the RStudio Connect dashboard.
 Some content, however, is high priority or not accessed frequently via the dashboard (API content, emailed reports).
-In these cases, administrators can preemptively rebuild specific content items using the `rsconnect-admin rebuild` subcommands.
+In these cases, administrators can preemptively build specific content items using the `rsconnect-admin build` subcommands.
-This way the user does not have to pay the rebuild cost when the content is accessed next.
+This way the user does not have to pay the build cost when the content is accessed next.

-The following are some common scenarios where performing a content rebuild might be necessary:
+The following are some common scenarios where performing a content build might be necessary:

 - OS upgrade
 - changes to gcc or libc libraries